 Song #344: My My, Hey Hey (Out of the Blue) by Neil Young.

 There are a great many reasons why a song may stand the test of time and become legendary.
-One of my favourite reasons is that the song possesses an iconic line that ends up taking on a significance that, in some cases, even transcends the song, itself.
-The writer in me, loves a good line.
+One of my favourite reasons is that the song possesses an iconic line that ends up taking on a significance that, in some cases, even transcends the song itself.
+The writer in me loves a good line.
 I was thinking about this when I wrote about “Me and Bobby McGee” by Janis Joplin, a few days ago.
-I have always admired the line, “Freedom’s just another word for nothing left to lose”.
-For me, “Me and Bobby McGee” is just another song but, that line always makes me smile and want to be a better writer, when I hear it.
+I have always admired the line “Freedom’s just another word for nothing left to lose“.
+“Me and Bobby McGee” is just another song to me but that line always makes me smile and want to be a better writer.
 Another song that has an iconic line is “My My, Hey Hey (Out of the Blue) by Neil Young.
-The line in question is, “Its better to burn out than fade away“.
-That one line has become one of the foundational pillars of Rock n’ Roll; an attitude that is the essence of Rock for many.
+The line in question is “Its better to burn out than fade away“.
+That one line has become one of the foundational pillars of Rock n’ Roll, evoking an attitude that is the essence of Rock for many.
 That line is all tongues sticking out, devil horns stretched to the sky.
 It is one of the most requested musical lines by people requesting tattoos.
 In fact, the line means so much that Kurt Cobain even referenced it in the letter he left behind on the day he took his own life.

 When Neil Young wrote this song, the 1970s were just coming to an end.
-Young was one of the leading names in the Music scene and had already accomplished much on his own and as a member of “Crosby, Stills, Nash and Young”.
-But, one thing that has always characterized Neil Young is his reluctance to settle in and become predictable.
-While some artists have one hit album and milk that for all it is worth and then, continually head out on “nostalgia” tours, where they recycle their couple of hits, again and again; Neil Young has always sought to re-invent himself and, by doing so, stay relevant and meaningful.
-So, it was not surprising that, by the end of the 1970s, he had become aware of a new form of musical expression called Punk Rock.
+Young was one of the leading names in the music scene and had already accomplished much on his own and as a member of “Crosby, Stills, Nash and Young”.
+But one thing that has always characterized Neil Young is his reluctance to settle in and become predictable.
+While some artists have one hit album and milk that for all it is worth, Neil Young has always sought to reinvent himself in order to stay relevant and meaningful.
+By the end of the 1970s, Young had become aware of a new form of musical expression called Punk Rock.
 Young was fascinated by how completely different and vital Punk Rock seemed when compared to what he felt he and his contemporaries were playing.
 You can call it a mid-life crisis, if you want but, truth be told, Punk Rock made Neil Young question his place in the musical hierarchy.
 All of a sudden, he felt old.

 Neil Young took his own advice to heart and has enjoyed a long career that has seen him switch creative gears several times along the way.
-From Rockabilly, to harder Rock, to Country, Neil Young has constantly re-invented himself and, as such, he has remained relevant for over half a century now.
+From Rockabilly, to harder Rock, to Country, Neil Young has constantly re-invented himself.
+Consequently, he has remained relevant for over half a century now.
 Part of his secret is embracing new performers when they come along.
 For instance, he has co-headlined concerts with Pearl Jam.
 “My My, Hey Hey!
-(Out of the Blue)” was written and fleshed out by Young and Mark Mothersbaugh, the lead singer of Alternative Rockers, “Devo”.
+(Out of the Blue)” was co-written by Young and Mark Mothersbaugh, the lead singer of Devo.
 Rust may never sleep and neither does Neil Young, Rock’s master chameleon.
-So, without further delay, here he is, with “My My, Hey Hey!
+Without further delay, here is Neil Young with “My My, Hey Hey!
 (Out of the Blue)”.
 Enjoy.

-Thanks, as always, to KEXP, for supporting creative, original Rock, in all of its many forms.
+Thanks to Rolling Stone Magazine for supporting creative, original music in all of its many forms.
 The link to their official website can be found here.